-- a assess this claim by analysing how and why these scales developed over time - b discuss the factors that prompted the review of temperature. - Discuss the problems associated with using the Fahrenheit scale given that the United States is one of the few countries in the world to still use it.
+- a assessing this claim by analysing how and why these scales developed over time. - b discussing the factors that prompted their review. - 4 Discuss what problems are associated with using the Fahrenheit scale given that the United States is one of the few countries in the world to still use it.